 The table on page 6, “Summary 2007 to 2017”, outlines the Court’s workload during that period, broken down into five categories.

 The first category, “Cases Filed”, shows the number of complete applications for leave to appeal and notices of appeal as of right filed by litigants with the Court’s Registry each year.
-In 2016, 577 new cases were filed – 562 applications for leave to appeal and 15 appeals as of right, an increase of 3% from 2015.
+In 2017, 514 new cases were filed – 497 applications for leave to appeal and 17 appeals as of right, a decrease of 13% from 2016.

 The second category, “Applications for Leave Submitted”, shows the number of leave applications submitted to the Court for decision, the number of leave applications granted and the percentage granted of the total submitted.
 As leave applications filed one year may be submitted to the Court the next year due to the time required for processing, the number of complete leave applications filed and the number submitted to panels will differ in each year.
-In 2016, there were 598 leave applications submitted to the Court for decision, an increase of 24% from 2015.
+In 2017, there were 492 leave applications submitted to the Court for decision, a decrease of 18% from 2016.

 The fourth category, “Appeal Judgments”, gives information with respect to the number of judgments rendered each year.
-The Court released 57 judgments in 2016.
-Of these, 13 were pronounced from the bench (“oral judgments”).
-In 61% of the judgments, all judges agreed in the result of the appeal.
+The Court released 67 judgments in 2017.
+Of these, 19 were pronounced from the bench (“oral judgments”), with written reasons to follow in 3 of them.
+In 54% of the judgments, all judges agreed in the result of the appeal.

 The final category, “Average Time Lapses”, shows average time lines in the life of a case at the Court.
-In 2016, the time between the filing of a complete application for leave to appeal and the Court’s decision on whether leave should be granted or denied was 4.0 months.
-Appeals were heard 7.5 months after leave was granted or the notice of appeal as of right was filed, and judgments were rendered, on average, 4.8 months after the appeal hearing, one month faster than 2015.
+In 2017, the average time between the filing of a complete application for leave to appeal and the Court’s decision on whether leave should be granted or denied was 3.8 months.
+Appeals were heard 7.4 months after leave was granted or the notice of appeal as of right was filed, and judgments were rendered, on average, within 4.6 months of the appeal hearing.